 The first question you probably have is ‘why?’

 The answer is because at the end of every trip we land in Auckland and instead of taking our flight home to Wellington we crave leaving the airport and hitchhiking home.
-We simply don’t want the adventure to end, and emboldened by managing to get ourselves around and returning intact from wherever we have been gallivanting around, it is hard to resist the temptation.
-But then the reality of needing to get back for cats, dogs or work kicks in and we duly get on the plane.
+We simply don’t want the adventure to end, and emboldened by managing to get ourselves around and returning intact from wherever we have been gallivanting around, it’s hard to resist the temptation.
+But then the reality of needing to get back for cats, dogs and work kicks in and we duly get on the plane.

 So it has long been there as something we want to do.

 The tipping point from ‘want’ to ‘do’ was meeting 4 Russian hitchhikers on the Pamir Highway in Tajikistan.
 They were fabulously bonkers – upbeat, optimistic, embracing life.
 They had literally travelled all over the place just by sticking out their thumbs.
 Even the Pamir Highway with its lack of traffic.
 They had tents and food and were not phased by anything.
 We admired their approach and it lit the fuse for us.

 We came home from Central Asia with a renewed appetite to find our next adventure and a desire to seize life more, and we changed the question from ‘why?’ to ‘why not?’

 A work trip to Auckland on a Friday for Marie gave us the opportunity.
 We didn’t fancy attempting it if the weather was going to be rubbish so we held off booking Emma’s flight up until the start of the week.
 With a reasonable forecast and the dog walker confirming he could have the kids any last excuses not to give it a go were removed.